Ventanas Mexico

 A year later…

-Returning a year later for my annual come-to-Jesus tax meeting, I found myself shaking with relief rather than apprehension this tie.
+Returning a year later for my annual come-to-Jesus tax meeting, I found myself shaking with relief rather than apprehension this time.
 As I looked up from the summary page of my tax return, I tried to stay as expressionless as possible.
 “It’s working?”
 I ventured.
 My stoic accountant leveled her gaze at me without blinking, then smiled, “Yes…...it is.”

 Beginning with the first year, by staying five months in Mexico in the big house on the beach in Los Cerritos, Mazatlán and every year since, always in places with ocean or marina views, I’ve cut my living expenses in half every month I lived in Mexico, even after deducting airfare.
 At the same time I significantly reduced my tax bill.
-Leaving more in my accounts means by investments could continue to grow and a time others were dipping into theirs.
+Leaving more in my accounts means by investments could continue to grow at a time others were dipping into theirs.

 What is your job outlook in the U.S?